rakibhosen/SmartShop/README.md

 ## Requirement
-1. Install node js
+1. node js
 2. Visual Studio Code 2019
-3. Install `dotnet ef` global tool using this command `dotnet tool install --global dotnet-ef`
+3. `dotnet ef global tool` if you don't have, using this command to install `dotnet tool install --global dotnet-ef`

 ## Installation guide
 1. Download the repositories.